iterative/dvc.org/content/docs/use-cases/model-registry.md

 efficiently, and can be pushed to [remote storage] -- a scalable access point for [sharing].

-An additional route to build a Git-native registry is to **annotate** ML models in your repos using tags.
-[GTO] (Git Tag Ops) is a tool to do just that!
+An additional route to build a Git-native registry is to tag and **annotate** ML models in your repos, and [GTO] (Git Tag Ops) helps you do so.
 The annotations carry meaningful metadata, such as a model file path, deployment env, etc. and get codified in the repo.
-GTO also helps manage your models
-lifecycle: promoting versions, rolling back, and reviewing history.
+GTO also helps manage your models lifecycle: promoting versions, rolling back, and reviewing history.

 And to fully **package** models, you can introduce [MLEM] in any Python code that uses common ML libraries.
-It automagically codifies all the context needed to produce them, and is able to push them to any cloud storage (by itself or via DVC), list and transfer them among locations, or even serve them directly!
+It automagically captures all the context needed to produce them, and is able to push them to any cloud storage (by itself or via DVC), list and transfer them among locations, or even serve them directly!